 3. Using personal information

-3.1 Personal and sensitive information submitted to us through our website, over email or telephone will be used for the purposes specified in this policy, in our terms and conditions or on the relevant pages of our website www.enticeenergy.com
+3.1 Personal and sensitive information submitted to us through our website, over email or telephone will be used only for the purposes set out below in order to fulfil our contractual obligations to you, keep you informed about your gas account and supply and to fulfil our legal and gas license obligations.

 3.2 We may use your personal information to: